brown-ccv/gitintro/PITCHME.md

 ## Slack @fa[slack] integration

+@ul

  * Can subscribe a channel to a Github repository so everyone in the channel sees commits, pushes, etc and can comment on them
+ * Useful for individual projects

+@ulend

 ---

 ## gitpitch

+@ul

  * This entire presentation was made in gitpitch with Markdown.
  * Syntax relatively similar to Beamer in LaTeX
- * Fun to make but would probably only use it for code heavy presentations...
+ * Fun to make but would probably only use it for presentations focused on code...

+@ulend

 ---